 $1000 was raised for the Salvation Army by the customers and friends of Canton Co-operative Bank on Wednesday, December 11th.
 Thank you to everyone who contributed!

 Continue reading Canton Co-operative rings bell for the Salvation Army on Wednesday, December 11th

-Christmas and New Year’s Day are on Tuesdays this year and the Bank will be closed.
-Online/Mobile Banking, telephone banking and ATMs are available 24/7.
+Christmas and New Year’s Day are on Wednesdays this year and the Bank will be closed.
+Online & Mobile Banking, telephone banking and ATMs are available 24/7.

-Canton, Mass. – Once again this year, Canton Co-operative Bank will be collecting store-bought pies to bring to the Canton Food Pantry on the Friday before Thanksgiving – Friday, November 16th.
+Canton, Mass. – Once again this year, Canton Co-operative Bank will be collecting store-bought pies to bring to the Canton Food Pantry on the Friday before Thanksgiving – Friday, November 22nd, at 3PM.